Seven opportunities in Thailand’s waste industries

 Trash to cash – Thailand, the waste, and the law

 Thailand’s annual solid waste production reached roughly 30 million tonnes and increases by 600,000 tonnes per year, evenly split between households and factories.
 Five million tonnes are generated in Bangkok.
 Only 20% of waste generated by households is recycled annually, compared with 70-75% of industrial waste.
-Thailand’s waste management plan calls for 75% to be properly managed till 2021.
+Thailand’s waste management plan calls for 75% to be properly managed until 2021.

 Beating plastic pollution: Thais use 70 billion plastic bags a year.
 Thailand’s 23 coastal provinces dump an estimated one million tonnes of garbage into the sea each year.
 By this, Thailand is the world’s sixth biggest contributor of ocean waste.